Luis Robert Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 14th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 14th in MLB.

-- Rays pitchers combine to allow the fewest home runs in baseball (15 total, 0.6 per game).
+- Rays pitchers combine to allow 17 home runs (0.6 per game), the fewest in baseball.

-- The Rays are sending Eflin (3-0) to make his fourth start of the season.
-He is 3-0 with a 2.81 ERA and 16 strikeouts through 16 2/3 innings pitched.
+- The Rays are sending Faucher (0-1) to the mound to make his fourth start of the season.
+He is 0-1 with a 5.68 ERA and 10 strikeouts in 12 2/3 innings pitched.

-- In his last time out on Sunday, the right-hander threw five innings against the Chicago White Sox, giving up one earned run while surrendering three hits.
+- The right-hander's most recent time out was on Wednesday against the Houston Astros, when he went two innings, surrendering one earned run while giving up just one hit.

-- The 29-year-old has amassed an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
-Opponents are hitting .242 against him.
+- In seven games this season, the 27-year-old has a 5.68 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.